Aeroméxico Connect: Mid 2000s

 In 2005, the first scheduled services in and out of Mexico City on behalf of Aeroméxico were introduced to Ciudad Obregón and Los Mochis, using ERJ 145 aircraft.
 During this year, five more ERJ 145s were introduced to the fleet, introducing new routes to central Mexico and the southeast of the country, as well as increasing the size of the fleet to 10 aircraft.

 In 2006, Aerolitoral took over services from Mexico City to Campeche and Durango, previously operated by Aeromar on behalf of Aeroméxico, and resumed operations to Reynosa, Oaxaca, and other Aeroméxico non-revenue city pairs.
 By the end of 2006, an ERJ crew base in Mexico City was established, 13 more ERJs were introduced to the fleet, most of them in addition, bringing the number of 23 by the end of the year.

 In 2007, Aerolitoral returned to Austin on behalf of Aeroméxico from Mexico City, reopened the hub in Guadalajara with an ERJ fleet, which grew to 32 frames.
 In November 2007, Aeroméxico announced that Aerolitoral was going to become Aeroméxico Connect once the Embraer 190s arrived, and so it did.
 The airline changed its corporate name, image, and introduced a new philosophy of complementing Aeroméxico on some domestic and international flights, instead of only feeding the airline's hubs.
 The first four brand-new Embraer 190 arrived in October 2007 and early 2008, and the airline announced an order for 12 more frames that started arriving in early 2009.
 On November, SkyTeam painted Aeroméxico Connect's ERJ 145 in SkyTeam livery.

+Bankruptcy

+The COVID-19 pandemic deeply affected the global aviation industry, including Aeroméxico.
+Aeroméxico's stock dropped during first half of 2020 and rumors about bankruptcy.
+On June 30, Aeroméxico voluntarily filed for Chapter 11 bankruptcy in the United States.
+However, day-to-day operations continued as the company restructured.
+Existing tickets were honored and employees continued to be paid as usual.